absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

 As we saw earlier in the previous tutorial, a `Controller` is needed to clearly separate our logic from the routes.

-We also learned a useful command that create a controller class file for us, called `make:command`.
+We also learned a useful command that creates a controller class file for us, called `make:command`.

 Let's check its signature through the `--help` flag.